dreday32/dreday32/README.md

 ## 🏗️ Terraform Infrastructure Deployments

-Infrastructure as Code projects demonstrating the automated deployment of cloud infrastructure using **Terraform**.
+Infrastructure as Code projects and labs documenting my continued development with **Terraform**.

-Areas of focus include:
+Current and planned areas of focus include:

 * AWS networking and VPC architecture
 * Compute infrastructure
 * Security Groups
 * Load balancing
-* Reusable variables and outputs
+* Variables and outputs
+* Reusable Terraform configurations
 * Modular infrastructure design
 * Secure infrastructure provisioning
 * Infrastructure lifecycle management

+Projects will be added and expanded as implementations are completed.

 ---